THANK YOU

 In 2024, zero-emission vehicle sales grew by just 0.3%—a sharp decline from significant annual growth seen over previous years.

-Without adjustments to the current plan, California communities and businesses face significant uncertainty and hardship.
+Without adjustments like CARB's recent puase to the 2026 enforcement, California communities and businesses face significant uncertainty and hardship.

 So what’s at Stake?